Get started

 Constants

 System constants are found in the CsInstruments header section.
-The header section appears before any instrument block and sets up vital information about things such as sampling rates, sr, the number of audio channels to use, nchnls, and decibels relative to full scale, 0dbfs.
+The header section appears before any instrument block and sets up vital information about:

 sr = 44100